mcmasty/mcmasty.github.io/_pages/covid-splash.md

 -->

-- <i class="fas fa-arrows-alt-h" style="color: #ffbf00;"></i> New Cases back over 25,000, you can see the regression of growth factor as we slide back down the (logistic) growth curve.
+- <i class="fas fa-arrows-alt-h" style="color: #ffbf00;"></i> New Cases remain over 20,000, you can see the regression of growth factor as we slide back down the (logistic) growth curve.

 <br>